lsst-tstn/tstn-010/index.rst

     - Request new functionality in lower-level control classes (e.g. attcs)

-    - Migrate/evolve the utilities and Job to a production level for regular use.
+    - Migrate/evolve the utilities and Job to a production level for regular use with the Queue

 How the workflow moves through the various repositories is represented by the following diagram, where each of the sections is discussed in detail below.